Aveiro, Portugal: Geography

 Located on the shore of the Atlantic Ocean, Aveiro is an industrial city with an important seaport.

 The seat of the municipality is the city of Aveiro, comprising the five urban parishes with about 73,003 inhabitants.
 The city of Aveiro is also the capital of the District of Aveiro, and the largest city in the Baixo Vouga intermunicipal community subregion.

 Aveiro is known as "the Portuguese Venice", due to its system of canals and boats similar to the Italian city of Venice.

 Climate

 Aveiro has a warm-summer Mediterranean climate influenced by its proximity to the Atlantic Ocean.
 The maritime influence causes a narrow temperature range resulting in summers averaging around 24 to 25 C in daytime temperatures, considerably lower than inland areas on the same parallel on the Iberian Peninsula.
 As typical of mediterranean climates, summers are dry and winters are wet.
-A coastal feature is that frosts are rare and never severe.
+A characteristic of the coastal climate is that frosts are very rare and never severe.
 The hottest temperature recorded was 39.3 C. Temperatures above 32 C are only occasional.